The immune system helps protect the body from infection and disease.

 In children, treatment of mycosis fungoides may include:

-For more information from the National Cancer Institute about childhood non-Hodgkin lymphoma, see the following:
+For more information from the National Cancer Institute about childhood non-Hodgkin lymphoma, visit:

 For more childhood cancer information and other general cancer resources, visit: